-- Ability to develop, construct and manage a research project in Biotechnology.
+- The ability to develop, construct and manage a research project in biotechnology.

-- Critically and independently reflect and analyse project results.
+- Critically and independently reflected and analysed project results.

-- Ability to communicate a convincing and reasoned scientific argument at a level and style appropriate to the audience and to report scientific findings in an oral and substantial written format.
+- The ability to communicate a convincing and reasoned scientific argument at a level and style appropriate to the audience and to report scientific findings in an oral and substantial written format.

-- Ability to work on an advanced scientific activity both autonomously and collaboratively.
+- The ability to work on an advanced scientific activity both autonomously and collaboratively.

 Level 8 Bachelor Honours Degree

 |Locations and UAC codes|